 High Cliff State Park - Sherwood, WI

 High Cliff State Park was officially opened in 1957, but its history goes back much further.
 With stunning views of Lake Winnebago, the cliffs of the park were formed by the settling and hardening of limy ooze at the bottom of the Silurian Sea, going back 400 million years ago.
 The cliffs, often called "the ledge" are part of the Niagara Escarpment, which travels nearly 1,000 miles from Wisconsin through upper Michigan, through Ontario, Canada, and ends in western New York where it cascades over Niagara Falls.
-In addition, there is an ancient history of Native American effigy mounds, and a limestone quarry.

 Among all this history and scenic beauty, there are plenty of outdoor activities to enjoy.
 Hiking trails, a beach for swimming, horseback riding, fishing, archery, winter skiing, camping, biking, boating, picnics, a 40-foot observation tower with incredible views of the surrounding areas, and the beautiful Lake Winnebago.

 On our first visit we walked the Lime Kiln Trail.
-This hilly trail starts with a descent down wooden stairs, and then climbing down over rocks and ledge.
+This hilly trail starts with a descent down wooden stairs, then climbing down over rocks and ledge.
 The hills are often rocky and steep, but the lush green surroundings are captivating.
 Definitely wear good hiking shoes.
 You'll need them.
 We spent a long afternoon at High Cliff, but barely scratched the surface.
 There is much to see and do.
 We will definitely be returning.

 Location: N7630 State Park Road, Sherwood, WI (Calumet County)